pingcap/docs-cn/tiup/tiup-component-dm-upgrade.md

 ```

 - `<cluster-name>` is the name of the cluster to be operated on.
 If you forget the cluster name, you can check it using the [`tiup dm list`](/tiup/tiup-component-dm-list.md) command.
-- `<version>` is the target version to be upgraded to.
+- `<version>` is the target version to be upgraded to, such as `v6.5.0`.
 Currently, only upgrading to a later version is allowed, and upgrading to an earlier version is not allowed, which means the downgrade is not allowed.
 Upgrading to a nightly version is not allowed either.

 ## Options